ovh/docs/pages/platform/metrics/protocol_graphite/guide.en-gb.md

 ### How to push data

-[Graphite Carbon](https://github.com/graphite-project/carbon){.external} use a push-based approach using a TCP listener to gather metrics.
+[Graphite Carbon](https://github.com/graphite-project/carbon){.external} uses a push-based approach using a TCP listener to gather metrics.
 We developed open-source tools called
 `Beamium` and `Fossil` in order to push metrics to Metrics Data Platform.
 Please see the [dedicated guide to use Beamium](../source-beamium) and [Fossil github repository](https://github.com/ovh/fossil){.external}.

-The Graphite protocol is support on the Metrics Data Platform via a TCP connection or via an HTTP request.
+The Graphite protocol is supported on the Metrics Data Platform via a TCP connection or via an HTTP request.
 You can use the same syntax as defined in [Hosted Graphite](https://www.hostedgraphite.com/docs/#tcp-connection){.external}.

-In this part og the guide, you will learn how to send Graphite's metrics to Metrics Data Platform.
+In this part of the guide, you will learn how to send Graphite's metrics to Metrics Data Platform.

 #### Via a TCP connection